Mission: Impossible (1966 TV series): Off-book missions

 In a few instances, a personal matter involving Briggs, Phelps or another IMF operative would result in an "off-book" mission.
 This first occurred in the opening season, when a "syndicate" boss kidnaps and threatens to kill the teen-aged daughter of a friend of Briggs unless he removes a grand-jury witness against the mobster from police protective custody.
 (How this man knew Briggs was capable of such a task was not explained.)
 In another instance, Phelps is captured and other team members rally to free him.
 The last such instance was near the end of the series, when the survivors of a previous IMF operation (season six's "Casino") recognize a vacationing Phelps from security camera photos and kidnap him to force his team to retrieve evidence that a plea-bargaining mobster is about to turn over to authorities.
 A mistake causes Cinnamon Carter to be exposed and captured by the villains, and Phelps concocts a plan to rescue her.
 One episode featured Phelps on a personal mission, in which he visits his small hometown and learns that several of his childhood acquaintances have been murdered and the local law enforcement chief is unqualified to cope.
 In another episode, a friend of Phelps is framed for murder, giving Phelps only 24 hours to find the real killer, prove his friend's innocence, and save his life.
 On two occasions, he is captured and the team has to rescue him.
 In "Cat's Paw", team members volunteer to go against the organization responsible for murdering Barney's brother.
 Willy is shot and captured in one episode, and captured and tortured by a drug kingpin in another.
 Paris is kidnapped and brainwashed in an attempt to get him to kill Phelps.
 In another episode, Paris (whilst impersonating somebody else in a fictional Latin-American country) is kidnapped by a rebel/revolutionary guerilla group who believe that he is the character being impersonated.
 Jim and Rollin are on a hunting trip when Jim is taken mysteriously ill.
 (It turns out the residents of a "Norman Rockwell" town are hired assassins who attempt to poison Phelps when he stumbles on their secret.)
-In the 1980s series, former IMF agent Barney Collier is framed for a crime he did not commit and the IMF team has to extricate him, leading to a reunion of Barney with his son and IMF agent Grant Collier (played by real-life father and son Greg and Phil Morris).
+In the 1980s series, former IMF agent Barney Collier is framed for a crime he did not commit and the IMF team has to extricate him, leading to a reunion of Barney with his son and IMF agent Grant Collier (played by real-life father and son Greg and Phil Morris.
+At one point, Greg plays Grant impersonating Barney.)